Skip to main content

 CategoryEvents

-Customer FundingFunds received into a customer’s card wallet
+Customer FundingFunds received or failed into a customer’s card wallet, balance updates

 Card LifecycleCard created, activated, frozen, unfrozen, voided, lost, stolen, cancelled, deactivated